DGK-Law-and-Cognition-Lab/.github/profile/README.md

 # DGK Law and Cognition

-Welcome to the **DGK Law and Cognition** GitHub organization, managed by David G. Kamper.
-Our organization integrates cognitive neuroscience, computational cognitive science, and legal scholarship to explore the cognitive underpinnings of legal decision-making across multiple domains of law, including intellectual property, constitutional law, and tort.
+Welcome to the **DGK Law and Cognition** GitHub organization at UCLA, managed by David G. Kamper.
+This organization integrates David's work in cognitive neuroscience, computational cognitive science, and legal scholarship to explore the cognitive underpinnings of legal decision-making across multiple domains of law, including intellectual property, constitutional law, and tort.

 ## About David G. Kamper